 Types of dashboards

 Operational dashboards provide end-users the ability to monitor specific day-to-day business activities, events or processes where data is constantly changing.
-They enable users to act on any changes they find immediately and make short-term decisions to optimize performance.
-As such, the data collected in operational dashboards are more real time and reflective of what is occurring in the business at the moment of user consumption.
+They enable users to act on any changes they find immediately, and make short-term decisions to optimize performance.
+The data collected in operational dashboards is more real time, and reflective of what is occurring in the business at the moment of consumption.

 Also called executive dashboards, this provides an ‘at-a-glance’ overview of metrics that users require to monitor business performance.
 Their purpose is to support decision-makers with insight into the challenges or opportunities the business may face by focusing on high level summary reports of performance and forecasting changes in those measures.
 They are typically built from aggregated data – time aggregations such as weekly, monthly or quarterly views – to highlight longer term trends and patterns.